sweirich/challenge/debruijn/debruijn1.md

 single n = n <| nil
 ```

 Furthermore, because substitutions are functions, we should be able to compose them.
-We can do this by using the `subst` operation above to apply the second substition to the result of looking up the index with the first substition.
+We can do this by using the `subst` operation above to apply the second substitution to the result of looking up the index with the first substitution.

 ```haskell
 (<>) :: Sub -> Sub -> Sub